Italy

 Regarding the taxation of employment income derived from a work activity performed outside of Italy by a tax resident individual, the Italian tax law provides a specific rule which allows the individual to be subject to taxation on the ‘notional remuneration’ (retribuzione convenzionale).
 This particular tax regime is applicable when the following conditions are met:

-• The employee is a resident for tax purposes.
+• The employee is a resident of Italy for tax purposes.

 • The employment activity is rendered wholly and continuously abroad for more than 183 days in a 12-month period.